Tips on taking the first step

 - are there products I can use to manage my symptoms whilst I am being treated?

 - am I eligible to receive any financial subsidies to offset the costs of continence products?

 If you have any questions or would like further information and advice, contact the National Continence Helpline on 1800 33 00 66.
-The National Continence Helpline is staffed by continence nurse specialists who offer free and confidential information, advice and support.
+The National Continence Helpline is staffed by Nurse Continence Specialists who offer free and confidential information, advice and support.
 They also provide a wide range of continence-related resources and referrals to local services.